← All Inside Large Language Models modules

 x = blk(x)

-Notice x = x + ... twice — those are the residuals.
-They are why a 96-layer stack still trains: each block adjusts the signal rather than replacing it.
+The two occurrences of x = x + ... are the residual connections.
+They are what permits a 96-layer stack to train successfully: each block adjusts the representation rather than replacing it, preserving the gradient signal through the depth of the network.

-AI anchor — the unit that is copied dozens of times Every large language model you have used is, structurally, this block repeated: GPT-3 stacks it 96 times, larger models more.
-Tokens enter at the bottom as embeddings + positions and rise through the stack, each block letting them attend to context and refine their vectors, until the top layer's vectors are turned into next-token probabilities.
-The whole giant is built from the one block you just walked through — there is no extra magic, only scale and repetition.
+AI anchor — the block that is replicated throughout the model Every large language model is, structurally, this block replicated: GPT-3 stacks it 96 times, and larger models use more.
+Tokens enter at the base of the stack as embeddings combined with positional encodings and propagate upward, each block enabling them to attend to context and refine their representations, until the final layer's vectors are projected into next-token probabilities.
+The entire model is constructed from the single block examined here, distinguished only by scale and repetition.

 Check your understanding